seeq12/seeq-clustering/README.md

 - Seeq Data Lab (>= R50.5.0, >=R51.1.0, or >=R52.1.0)
 - `seeq` module whose version matches the Seeq server version
-- Seeq administrator access
+- Access (and permissions) to machine running Seeq server
+	- Knowledge or where [external calculation](https://seeq.atlassian.net/wiki/spaces/KB/pages/509509833/External+Calculation+Engine) scripts are located on that machine
 - Enable Add-on Tools in the Seeq server

 ## User Installation (Seeq Data Lab)

-The latest build of the project can be found [here](https://pypi.seeq.com/) as a wheel file.
-The file is published as a courtesy to the user, and it does not imply any obligation for support from the publisher.
-Contact [Seeq](mailto:applied.research@seeq.com?subject=[seeq-clustering]%20General%20Question) if you required credentials to access the site.
+The latest source code of the project can be found [here](https://github.com/seeq12/seeq-clustering).
+The code is published as a courtesy to the user, and it does not imply any obligation for support from the publisher.
+For proper installation, follow these steps exactly.

 1. Create a **new** Seeq Data Lab project and open the **Terminal** window
-2. Run `pip install seeq-clustering --extra-index-url https://pypi.seeq.com --trusted-host pypi.seeq.com`
-3. Run `python -m seeq.addons.correlation [--users <users_list> --groups <groups_list>]`
+2. Clone the seeq-clustering repository, run `git clone https://github.com/seeq12/seeq-clustering.git`
+3. Move two files (cut and paste, or download directly and move) `seeq-clustering/seeq/addons/clustering/Clustering.py` and `seeq-clustering/seeq/addons/clustering/_Clustering_config.py` to the external calculation folder on the machine where Seeq server is running (typically `'D:/Seeq/plugins/external-calculation/python/user/'` or similar)
+4. In command line on the computer or server running Seeq (*not* seeq data lab terminal), navigate to the external calculation python folder (using the example from above): `cd D:/Seeq/plugins/external-calculation/python/user/`
+5. Configure the location (on machine running Seeq Server) where clustering models will be stored.
+Run `python _Clustering_config.py clusteringModelsPath` The default is to store the models in the same location as dir as Clustering.py, *i.e.* `D:/Seeq/plugins/external-calculation/python/user/` in this example.
+If you wish to store your models elsewhere, and you have the required permissions Assuming you have permissions to access the path, this can be done by running `python _Clustering_config.py clusteringModelsPath <yourpathhere>`

+If you are unable to run `_Clustering_config.py` (e.g. if you do not have python installed on the Seeq server host machine), see [manual instructions](#manual-external-calc-clustering-config)

 ----